ICGC-TCGA-PanCancer/pancancer_launcher/README.md

     cd ~/arch3
     java -cp pancancer.jar info.pancancer.arch3.coordinator.Coordinator --config config/masterConfig.ini

-At this point, the RabbitMQ console should show 0 messages in `pancancer\_arch\_3\_order` and 1 message in `pancancer\_arch\_3\_jobs` and 1 message in `pancancer\_arch\_3\_vms`.
+At this point, the RabbitMQ console should show 0 messages in `pancancer_arch_3_order` and 1 message in `pancancer_arch_3_jobs` and 1 message in `pancancer_arch_3_vms`.
 The messages in these queues are in fact the two parts of the message above: the first part of that message was the Job, the second part was the VM Provision Request.

 Finally, you can run a worker manually to execute a single job.
-Log in to a worker and
+Log in to a worker and run this command

+    java -cp pancancer-arch-3-1.1-beta.1-SNAPSHOT.jar info.pancancer.arch3.worker.Worker --config workerConfig.ini --uuid 12345678 &

+If the worker runs, you can check the log file (`arch3.log`), you should see that there are 0 messages in the Job queue.
+You may also see some messages in `pancancer_arch_3_for_CleanupJobs`, which will contain the heartbeat from the worker (since HelloWorld finishes very quickly, you may want to speed up the heartbeat, to a rate of 1 message per second for the purposes of this test).
+There should be a message indicating completeness:

+    {
+      "type": "job-message-type",
+      "state": "SUCCESS",
+      "vmUuid": "12345678",
+      "jobUuid": "e389c296-ebe5-4206-b07d-3dd7847e4cf9",
+      "message": "job is finished",
+      "stderr": "",
+      "stdout": "Performing launch of workflow \u0027HelloWorld\u0027 version...[2015/07/07 18:03:46] | Setting workflow-run status to completed for: 10\n[--plugin, io.seqware.pipeline.plugins.WorkflowWatcher, --, --workflow-run-accession, 10]\nWorkflow run 10 is currently completed\n[--plugin, net.sourceforge.seqware.pipeline.plugins.WorkflowStatusChecker, --, --workflow-run-accession, 10]",
+      "ipAddress": "10.0.26.25"
+    }

+Similar information can also be seen in the worker's `arch3.log` file.

 #### Regular Operations